 Popular public cloud platforms handle workload identity in various ways.
 For instance, Google Kubernetes Engine (GKE) uses its Workload Identity feature to allow workloads to authenticate to other Google Cloud services.
 AWS and Azure have similar features (IAM roles for Amazon EC2 and Managed Identities for Azure resources, respectively).

-Keep in mind that while these cloud environments can provide rich IAM capabilities, users are limited to each vendor’s environment and native services.
+Keep in mind that while these cloud environments can provide rich IAM capabilities, users are limited to each cloud vendor’s environment and native services.
 For instance, AWS IAM can manage access to AWS services, but not to services offered by Azure or SaaS Applications.

 Even within the same cloud environment, IAM complexities can arise, such as the federation between Amazon EKS (Elastic Kubernetes Service) and AWS IAM.
 This integration allows EKS workloads to assume an IAM role for accessing other AWS services through a feature called IAM Roles for Service Accounts (IRSA), using OpenID Connect (OIDC) for identity federation.